Should nonprofits send holiday cards?

 Who should you leave off your holiday card mailing list?

-Is it okay to email a holiday card instead?
+Is it okay to email a holiday card instead of mailing it?

 The question of whether or not it’s okay to email a holiday greeting is a decisive one.
 On one hand, it’s a major cost and time saver.
 On the other hand, it can feel very impersonal and generic, and is unlikely to have the intended effect.